arthurlockman/help.me/README.md

 The application relies on a [Firebase](https://firebase.google.com/) database for the majority of data storage, including user profiles, help requests, and chat logs.
 See [here](https://cloud.google.com/solutions/mobile/mobile-firebase-app-engine-flexible) for information to setup a basic Firebase instance.

 ## Build
 Use `gradle` to build this application.
-Additionally, the project can be imported into [Android Studio](https://developer.android.com/studio/index.html) and build from there.
+Additionally, the project can be imported into [Android Studio](https://developer.android.com/studio/index.html) and built from there.

 ## Usage
 To use this application. open the project in Android Studio and deploy the application on a Android device.
 This will generate the approrpiate APK and load it onto the device.